Player Codex

 Rogue Command is a single-player RTS with roguelite build crafting.
 Its official Steam description frames play around controlling units, building a base, harvesting resources, exploring the map, defending positions, and planning attacks.

 Steam and official announcement sources support describing the game as a 1.0 release that has left Early Access.
-Wiki-backed Specialist and system content remains marked as patch-sensitive.
+Specialist and system pages are written as practical guidance rather than current-version rankings.

 Verified Facts